BIMSBbioinfo/janggu/docs/reference/janggo.rst

 janggo - Deep learning for Genomics data
 ===============================================

-This section describes the interface and utilities that janggo provides for deep learning.
+This section describes the interface and utilities to build build and evaluate deep learning applications with janggo.

 .. currentmodule:: janggo